JustinMountain/personal-blog/posts/blocking-ads-on-my-home-network.md

 It's important to note that this does not provide complete network security.
 This protects against DNS requests, if a device has the DNS hard-coded into it, the PiHole will not stop the requests from exiting the network.
 This is a job better suited for a Firewall or DMZ.

 I also like to point my devices to the PiHole.

+With veloserver now active on the network, we can do some fun things.
+The first thing I’ll do is setup Docker to containerize the server processes.
+Inside Docker, we’ll install PiHole to keep telemetry and advertising at a minimum.